bayesimpact/encompass/README.md

 ## Local Development

-Three docker containers are available for development:
+Four docker containers are available for development:

 - [Frontend](frontend/Dockerfile): React/TypeScript app to fetch and visualize network adequacies.
 - [Backend](backend/Dockerfile): Flask/uWSGI/Nginx-powered REST API to geocode providers and compute network adequacies.
 - [Explorer](explorer/Dockerfile): A container running jupyter notebook for easy exploration and model testing.
+- DB: A container running a Postgres server with the relevant extensions.

 ### Backend